jbellis/jvector/UPGRADING.md

   it easy to make apples-to-apples comparisons with Lucene HNSW graphs.)
 So, if you were building a graph of M=16 with JVector2, you should build it with M=32 with JVector3.
+- `NodeSimilarity.ReRanker` renamed to `Reranker`
-- `NodeSimilarity.ReRanker` api has changed.
+- `NodeSimilarity.Reranker` api has changed.
 The interface is no longer parameterized, and the `similarityTo` method no longer takes a Map parameter (provided by `search` with the full vectors associated with the nodes returned).
 This is because we discovered that (in contrast with the original DiskANN design) it is more performant to read vectors lazily